 He admitted using and possessing hashish but at the Dubai Criminal Court the man’s defence team argued the irrelevance of his confession in light of the latest legal updates.

-"Based on the legal changes and specifically article 96 of the updated anti-narcotics law, prosecutors should not have referred this case to the court in the first place," said Dr Hassan Elhais from Al Rowaad Advocates, representing the man.
+"Based on the legal changes and specifically article 96 of the updated anti-narcotics law, prosecutors should not have referred this case to the court in the first place," said Dr Hassan Elhais from Awatif Mohammad Shoqi Advocates & Legal Consultancy, representing the man.